-As GA progresses, blurry spots develop near the centre of vision, eventually leading to loss of central vision.

-Early/intermediate

-AMD can develop

-into GA, wet AMD,

-or both GA and

-wet AMD

-Visit

-dryamd.eu/about-amd
+Geographic atrophy Cells in the macula degenerate and die (atrophy) over time, leading to blurry spots gradually developing in or near the centre of vision.1 Early/intermediate AMD can develop into GA, wet AMD, or both GA and wet AMD.2

-to learn more about

-AMD and GA.

-Causes of GA

-There are a number of risk factors that can lead to AMD, which may then progress to GA.
+Wet AMD Central vision quickly becomes blurry and distorted due to leakage of blood and fluid from abnormal blood vessels in the retina.2 Visit dryamd.eu/about-amd to learn more about AMD and GA.
+Causes of GA There are a number of risk factors that can lead to AMD, which may then progress to GA.

-How GA may affect vision.

-How GA develops

-GA risk factors can lead to a build-up of waste products, called drusen, in the macula.

-These are made up of proteins and fats that the body no longer needs.

-Risk factors include:4
+Risk factors include:^{1,2}